Ghosts of Girlfriends Past

-Ghosts of Girlfriends Past is a 2009 American romantic comedy film directed by Mark Waters.
+Ghosts of Girlfriends Past is a 2009 American fantasy romantic comedy film directed by Mark Waters.
 The script was written by Jon Lucas and Scott Moore, based on Charles Dickens' 1843 novella A Christmas Carol.
-Filming spanned February 19, 2008 to July 2008 in Rhode Island with stars Matthew McConaughey, Jennifer Garner, Lacey Chabert, Emma Stone, and Michael Douglas.
-The film was released on May 1, 2009.
+The film stars Matthew McConaughey, Jennifer Garner, Breckin Meyer, Lacey Chabert, Robert Forster, Anne Archer, Emma Stone, and Michael Douglas.
+It was released in the United States on May 1, 2009, by Warner Bros.
+Pictures.

 Ghosts of Girlfriends Past features a wedding day and the day before, rather than the familiar Christmas and Christmas Eve from A Christmas Carol.
 The three ghosts share similar appearances with the original descriptions, and the film shares the traditional plot points from the book.

 Plot

 Connor Mead is a famous photographer and womanizer.
-After breaking up with three women simultaneously on a conference call to save time, he travels to his late uncle Wayne's estate to attend the wedding of his brother Paul to Sandra.
-There, he becomes reacquainted with Jenny Perotti, the only girl who captured his heart.
-After delivering a drunken speech at the rehearsal dinner, Connor is visited by the ghost of the inveterate playboy Wayne, who warns Connor that he will be visited by three ghosts who will lead him through his romantic past, present, and future.
+After breaking up with three women simultaneously on a conference call to save time, he travels to his late uncle Wayne's estate in Newport, Rhode Island, to attend the wedding of his younger brother Paul to Sandra.
+There, he becomes reacquainted with Jenny Perotti, the only woman who captured his heart.
+At the rehearsal dinner, Connor delivers a drunken speech and makes a pass at Sandra's attractive and flirtatious mother, Vonda, and also unintentionally offends her ex-husband, the stern Sergeant Volkom, Sandra's father.
+He is then visited by the ghost of the inveterate playboy Wayne, who warns Connor that he will be visited by three ghosts who will lead him through his romantic past, present, and future.

 The first is the "Ghost of Girlfriends Past" in the form of Allison, his first lover.
 They revisit scenes from his past, focusing on his relationship with Jenny.
-She and Connor were very close at school; she gave him his first instant camera which he used to take her picture, promising to keep it forever.
+She and Connor were very close at school; she gave him his first instant camera which he used to take her picture, promising to keep it forever, and even was there for Connor when his parents died.
 By middle school, they were on the verge of romance, but Connor's hesitation at a dance caused Jenny to dance with and kiss another boy.

-Wayne advised a heartbroken Connor to avoid romance at all costs in order not to feel such pain again, and began to teach him his techniques as a pickup artist.
+Wayne, now Connor and Paul's legal guardian, advised a heartbroken Connor to avoid romance at all costs in order not to feel such pain again, and began to teach him his techniques as a pickup artist.
 When he next saw Jenny, he ignored her in favor of Allison.
 Several years later, Connor and Jenny met again and rekindled their romance.
 After spending the night together, Connor realized that he was falling in love and panicked, leaving Jenny to wake up alone and broken-hearted.